+Linear Parks are shown on Schedule 3 to this Secondary Plan.
 Linear parks are public parks intended to provide connections between parks and other community destinations.
 Linear parks can also be sited to act as a physical, green separation between abutting land uses.

-- Linear parks are planned in the southeast and southwest quadrants to improve block permeability and strengthen multi-modal connectivity while enhancing the open space within the KDA. - 2.
-The following criteria shall apply to the location and siting of new linear parks: - a.
+Linear parks are planned in the southeast and southwest quadrants to improve block permeability and strengthen multi-modal connectivity while enhancing the open space within the KDA.

+- 2. The following criteria shall apply to the location and siting of linear parks: - a.
 Linear parks shall be sited to facilitate pedestrian and cycling connections between destinations such as commercial and retail areas and transit stations. - b.
-The location of linear parks shall be used to create a visual impression, where applicable, or add to the connectivity of the broader parks and urban open space system.
+The location of linear parks shall be used to create a visual impression, where applicable, or add to the connectivity of the broader parks and urban open space system. - 3.
+To provide for appropriate active transportation and recreation opportunities and to support the scale of development permitted, - i.
+The minimum width of the linear park within the southeast quadrant shall be 23 metres, and - ii.
+The minimum width of the linear park within the southwest quadrant shall be 15 metres.